Congregation Etz Hayim at Hollis Hills Bayside: Clergy and staff

 Hollis Hills Jewish Center's first rabbi was Naphtali Z. Frishberg.
-Rabbi Frishberg had formerly been a rabbi at Temple Beth El in Springfield, Massachusetts.
-Rabbi Frishberg served until 1955, when he became the rabbi of Beth Emeth Synagogue in Larchmont, New York.
-Rabbi Max L. Forman succeeded Rabbi Frishberg.
+Frishberg had formerly been a rabbi at Temple Beth El in Springfield, Massachusetts; and he served at Hollis Hills until 1955, when he became the rabbi of Beth Emeth Synagogue in Larchmont.
+Rabbi Max L. Forman succeeded Frishberg.
 Frishberg died at the age of 51 in 1960.

 Hollis Hills Jewish Center's first cantor was Sol J. Sanders.
-Born in Poland, Sanders immigrated to the United States in 1921.
-Sanders served in the United States Army in the South Pacific during World War II, and he subsequently graduated from Hebrew Union College's School of Sacred Music in 1952.
+Born in Poland, Sanders immigrated to the United States in 1921; and served in the United States Army in the South Pacific during World War II.
+He subsequently graduated from Hebrew Union College's School of Sacred Music in 1952.
 Sanders served as cantor of Hollis Hills Jewish Center from 1952 to 1962, when he left to serve at Congregation Shearith Israel in Dallas.
-He was replaced by Cantor Joseph Weiss, formerly of Prestwich Hebrew Congregation in Manchester, U.K. who served until 1964 when the current cantor, Sol Zim was appointed.
+He was replaced by Cantor Joseph Weiss, formerly of Prestwich Hebrew Congregation in Manchester, England who served until 1964 when the current cantor, Sol Zim was appointed.

 Reverend Frank E. Strassfeld served Hollis Hills Jewish Center for 49 years, in roles such as Shammes and Director of Religious Activities and Daily Services.
 Born in Poland on December 26, 1922, Rev. Strassfeld immigrated to the United States in 1935.
 During World War II, Rev. Strassfeld served in the United States Army Air Corps.
 Strassfeld died in November 1998.
 The main sanctuary is dedicated as Reverend Frank E. Strassfeld Sanctuary, and the block of Union Turnpike directly in front of the building was named Reverend Frank Strassfeld Turnpike in 2000.

 As of 2015, Hollis Hills Jewish Center's clergy are Rabbi David Wise and Cantor Sol Zim.
 Zim has served since 1964.
 H. Joseph Simckes is Rabbi Emeritus.